Hill's Native Art

 Halfway along Water St, this oddly popular tourist magnet lures the cameras with its tooting steam whistle.
 Built in 1977, the clock's...

-A few steps from the Steam Clock in a side-street blind spot, this bar – run by owners from Edmonton, Alberta – does everything right, from friendly staff to no-nonsense pub...
+A few steps from the Steam Clock in a side-street blind spot, this bar does everything right, from friendly staff to no-nonsense pub...

 165 Water St · interesting places nearby